-Emergency lighting isn't ordinary lighting with a battery — it's a life-safety system with its own standard, BS 5266, and it's where lighting designs most often come unstuck at building control.
-Here's what it actually has to achieve, and the mistakes that get designs sent back.
+Emergency lighting isn't ordinary lighting with a battery — it's a life-safety system with its own standard, BS 5266 (with the illuminance criteria in BS EN 1838), and it's where lighting designs most often come unstuck at building control.
+Here's what it actually has to achieve, the numbers that matter, and the mistakes that get designs sent back.

 What Emergency Lighting Has to Do

 When the normal supply fails, the emergency lighting has to let people leave safely and find the safety equipment on the way out.
 That breaks into three jobs: light the escape routes, provide open-area (anti-panic) light so people can reach a route, and cover high-risk task areas where a sudden loss of light would be dangerous.
-Each has its own illuminance target.
+Each has its own illuminance target, and each is a separate calculation.

 Durations: One Hour or Three?

 The system has to run on its own power for a defined duration.
-Three hours is usual where people sleep on the premises, where the building is used by the public, or where it won't be re-occupied only after a full recharge.
-One hour can be acceptable where the premises are evacuated immediately on failure and not re-occupied until the batteries have recharged.
-The occupancy drives the choice — get it wrong and the whole system is the wrong size.
+Three hours is usual where people sleep on the premises, where the building is used by the public, or where it won't be re-occupied immediately.
+One hour can be acceptable where the premises are evacuated at once on failure and not re-occupied until the batteries have recharged.
+The occupancy drives the choice — get it wrong and the whole system is the wrong size, because duration sets the battery and therefore the cost and the maintenance burden.

 Coverage Is About the Floor, Not the Fitting

 The requirement is a minimum illuminance on the ground, not a fitting every so many metres.
-As a guide, escape routes need a minimum along the centre line (commonly 0.5 lux), open (anti-panic) areas a minimum across the core of the space, and high-risk task areas a much higher level tied to the normal task lighting.
-Just as important are the points of emphasis that must have a luminaire near them: every exit door, stairs and changes of level, direction changes, fire-alarm call points, firefighting equipment and first-aid points.
+Just as important are the points of emphasis that must have a luminaire near them:

 Maintained or Non-Maintained, Self-Contained or Central

 Maintained fittings are lit all the time (common in public spaces); non-maintained only come on when the mains fails.
 Power is either self-contained (a battery in each fitting) or from a central battery system.
-Each has cost, maintenance and fire-survival implications — a central system, for instance, brings the supply cabling into scope for fire-rated support (see BS 8519 supports).
+Each has cost, maintenance and fire-survival implications — a central system, for instance, brings the supply cabling into scope for fire-rated support (see BS 8519 supports), because the cable feeding the luminaires must itself survive the fire.

 Where Designs Go Wrong